WHOI-ITP/ITP-MATLAB/README.md

 The Ice Tethered Profiler (ITP) is an autonomous instrument that vertically profiles the water column under sea ice.
 The ITP collects measurements of conductivity, temperature, and depth.
 Data are automatically transmitted back via satellite.
 [Learn More](http://www.whoi.edu/itp "Learn More")

 ## Motivation
 To date, 119 ITP systems have been deployed, and more than 130000 water profiles have been collected.
-As these data continue to accumulate, and the number of users working with the data increases, the need has become apparent for a set of tools to access, search for, and manipulate ITP data.
+As these data continue to accumulate, and the number of users working with the data increases, the need has become apparent for a set of tools to search for and access ITP data.

 ## Features
   - Easily and rapidly search all available ITP profiles